 Mojito: 13% Pour Cost

-Much to the chagrin of many bartenders, the mojito is an inherently profitable drink.
+Much to the chagrin of many bartenders, the Mojito is an inherently profitable drink.
 Some bartenders have even likened the drink to a disease within a bar: not only are they incredibly time-consuming to make, but they also tend to attract lots of eyes.
-Once a casual drinker sees a mojito, they want a mojito.
-Some establishments even have put a stop to the drink altogether, refusing to serve them entirely.
-But, the fact remains—mojitos are cheap to make, even including the extra bit of labor they create.
-As well, mojitos can comfortably be priced in the $12-$14 range, creating a very hefty profit margin.
+Once a casual drinker sees a Mojito, they want a Mojito.
+And for good reason — they're delicious!
+But, the fact remains — Mojitos are cheap to make.
+Mojitos can comfortably be priced in the $12-$14 range, creating a very hefty profit margin.
 Tip: with the influx of new and inexpensive rums and rhums on the market, try swapping traditional white rum with something new for an exciting and flavorful twist.

 Tom Collins: 13.4% Pour Cost

-The Tom Collins is a perfect example of ‘passable spirt + water + sugar + cheap juice’.
-The recipe is simple to create, and the drink can easily be slotted in at a ‘premium’ price.
+The Tom Collins is a perfect example of a profitable gin cocktail.
+The recipe is simple to make and the drink can easily be slotted in at a ‘premium’ price.
 Besides being cheap to make, the Tom Collins can present a blank-enough canvas to allow for some creative riffs on the drink.
 While going too off-book can drive up the pour cost, a traditional Tom Collins is a great way to make some serious cash (without much work).

 Mimosa: 13.3% Pour Cost

-Just the simplicity of this drink makes its brunch popularity well-deserved.
-A bartender can churn out dozens of mimosas in a couple minutes’ time, with the per-drink cost often hovering right around $1.15.
-In terms of unit cost and pour cost, it’s one of the cheapest and most cost-effective options for a bar to include on their menus.
-We wouldn’t go so far as to call it ‘underrated’ -- its status as a money-making brunch powerhouse is undeniably well deserved.
+A bartender can churn out dozens of Mimosas in a few minutes time, with the per-drink cost often hovering right around $1.15.
+In terms of unit cost and pour cost, it’s one of the cheapest and most cost-effective options for a bar to include on its menus.
+We wouldn’t go so far as to call it ‘underrated’ — its status as a money-making brunch powerhouse is well deserved.